Ju5t1nL3/Rock-Paper-Scissors/README.md

-# RockPaperScissors
+# Rock Paper Scissors
-This is a very simple beginner python code for rock paper scissors

-Credits are given to https://www.youtube.com/watch?v=eWRfhZUzrAc&t=7723s&ab_channel=freeCodeCamp.org
+This program for allows the user to choose how many games they would like to play of rock paper scissors, then they play against a bot.
+It keeps track of the score.